s0han24/tabular_rl_methods/README.md

 - Refer [here](finite_horizon.ipynb) for the solution for this version of the machine replacement problem.

 ## The Game of Nim
-- Monte Carlo with Exploring Starts and Epsilon Greedy Policy implemented for the game of Nim [here](nim_MC_ES.ipynb)
+- Monte Carlo with Exploring Starts and Epsilon Greedy Policy On Policy implemented for the game of Nim [here](nim_MC_ES.ipynb)
-- For the given seed, purely exploring starts does worse than epsilon greedy with exploring starts and epsilon greedy without exploring starts does extremely bad
+- For the given seed, purely exploring starts does worse than epsilon greedy with exploring starts and epsilon greedy without exploring starts does extremely bad for 3 heaps of size 5 each initially
+- Performance is measured based on number of winning positions fumbled, i.e. number of states where the optimal strategy guarantees winning but the agent makes a move such that against an opponent playing optimally, the game is lost

 ### References
 <a id="1">[1]</a> Ross S. M. (1970) Applied Probability Models with Optimization Applications.
 Holden-Day: San Francisco, CA.